 A Christian counselor desires to see you thrive in your marriage and depend on God’s strength to do so.
 If your heart is to glorify Him, you can cultivate a heart of humility and servant love that desires to serve Him first and foremost.
 Marriage can be a channel through which you and your spouse experience the blessing of His love.

 If you are engaged, please don’t neglect to prepare for marriage with focus and intention.
-Contact a Christian counselor to help you work through both the positive and negative components of your relationship, and prepare to enter marriage from a place of truth and strength.
+Contact a Christian counselor at San Diego Christian Counseling to help you work through both the positive and negative components of your relationship, and prepare to enter marriage from a place of truth and strength.

 Paul’s prayer for the first-century church is also applicable to marriage: “May the Lord make your love increase and overflow for each other ” (1 Thessalonians 3:12).